Cellular Senescence Network Funding Opportunities Frequently Asked Questions (FAQs)

 3. Why was the NIH Common Fund Cellular Senescence Network (SenNet) program created?

 Senescent cells (SC) accumulate with age and have both local and systemic effects.
 Removal of SC in adult mice led to significant improvements in both healthspan and lifespan and has spurred interest in some biotech and the pharmaceutical sectors to develop senolytics, drugs that can preferentially eliminate SC.
 There are, however, several issues that need to be addressed before developing interventions to remove SC in humans.
 For example, while excessive accumulation of SC as a consequence of aging or in response to cytotoxic therapies is associated with deleterious late-life effects and increased susceptibility to multiple chronic diseases, SC also serve beneficial roles during tissue remodeling in embryogenesis, parturition, and wound healing.
-In addition, their role as a tumor protection mechanism is also well established.
+In addition, their role as a tumor protection mechanism is well established.
 Thus, understanding what differentiates beneficial from deleterious senescence is a critical knowledge gap.
 The Cellular Senescence Network (SenNet) program was created to catalyze the development of a framework for mapping cellular senescence and its associated secretory phenotype at high resolution using existing and new tools, to provide comprehensive atlases of cellular senescence in multiple tissues and under diverse conditions, including early development, health, and across the lifespan.
 In addition, it is expected that SenNet will provide comprehensive sets of biomarkers describing heterogeneous senescent cell states, as well as additional tools to facilitate the study of cellular senescence at the single cell level.

 4. What is the goal of SenNet?